-The banking industry of Ghana is faced with several challenges among them is credit risk 8 management notwithstanding the fact that, knowledge and technology in that field have 9 increased.
-Additionally, many banks have created Credit Risk Management Departments 10 which are responsible for managing the credit risks associated with banking operations.
-11 However, available data indicate arise in the value of non-performing loans in recent years.
-12 This study therefore focused on challenges of operationalization of credit risk management 13 policies, strategies and implementation in banks.
-The justification of the study is that some 14 banks could have comprehensive risk management policies and strategies but their 15 implementation might be inappropriate.
-The research examined critically, the portfolio quality 16 of the bank selected for the study.
-Again, the credit risk management policies of the bank 17 were analysed with reference to national standards.
-For in depth analysis, the case study 18 approach was adopted.
+Abstract- The banking industry of Ghana is faced with several challenges among them is credit risk management notwithstanding the fact that, knowledge and technology in that field have increased.
+Additionally, many banks have created Credit Risk Management Departments which are responsible for managing the credit risks associated with banking operations.
+However, available data indicate arise in the value of non-performing loans in recent years.
+This study therefore focused on challenges of operationalization of credit risk management policies, strategies and implementation in banks.
+The justification of the study is that some banks could have comprehensive risk management policies and strategies but their implementation might be inappropriate.
+The research examined critically, the portfolio quality of the bank selected for the study.
+Again, the credit risk management policies of the bank were analysed with reference to national standards.
+For in depth analysis, the case study approach was adopted.
 The study approach was both exploratory and explanatory.
-The staff 19 of the Credit Risk Management Credit Operations Departments of the bank provided primary 20 data.
-In addition, secondary data on the bank?s loans portfolio was obtained from journals 21 and annual reports.
-Trend analysis was applied to assess the behavior of some selected 22 variables over period of time.
-Some key findings from the study revealed that the bank has 23 documented policy guidelines on credit risk management with a senior manager having 24 oversight responsibility for implementation.
-However, the study showed that there were some 25 implementation challenges of the credit risk policies which have resulted to low quality of loan 26 portfolio of the bank.
-It is being submitted that bank?s risk policies should be reviewed 27 frequently.
-For example, a policy restructuring exercise of the bank which included suspension 28 of credit to Small and Medium scale enterprises in the high risk economic subsector produced 29 positive results 30 anks have several advantages in granting loans to customers.
-Among others, that enhances profit levels of the institutions if debtors meet their obligations.
-Also, that increases financial resources to the creditors for increased capital base for promotion of investment, for economic growth among others.
-Therefore, if loans are not effectively managed in the banking sector it has negative effect on banking institutions and the macro economy in general.
-This study was initiated to examine credit risk management practices in terms of their effectiveness and efficiency
+The staff of the Credit Risk Management Credit Operations Departments of the bank provided primary data.
+In addition, secondary data on the bank's loans portfolio was obtained from journals and annual reports.
+Trend analysis was applied to assess the behavior of some selected variables over period of time.
+Some key findings from the study revealed that the bank has documented policy guidelines on credit risk management with a senior manager having oversight responsibility for implementation.
+However, the study showed that there were some implementation challenges of the credit risk policies which have resulted to low quality of loan portfolio of the bank.
+It is being submitted that bank's risk policies should be reviewed frequently.
+For example, a policy restructuring exercise of the bank which included suspension of credit to Small and Medium scale enterprises in the high risk economic subsector produced positive results.
+Again, for effective practice, the credit risk management department should be operated by well trained staff in the field of risk management.
+Additionally, the practice of introducing effective credit recovery measures has to be improved.
+Also, banks have to review periodically their credit risk management policies and strategies and compare them with best practices in similar institutions.